etendosoftware/docs/docs/products/etendo-classic/user-guide/financial-management/getting-started.md

 - Assets depreciation needs to be properly accounted within the period being closed as this adjustment will affect:

-   the income statement as depreciation is an expense and the debit side of the balance sheet as assets will be decreased by the depreciation amount of the period
+   the income statement as depreciation is an expense and the debit side of the balance sheet as assets will be decreased by the depreciation amount of the period.

 #### The printing of the preliminary Income Statement and Balance Sheet